 Wojnar's Purple Rhododendron is covered in stunning clusters of purple trumpet-shaped flowers with a black blotch at the ends of the branches from mid to late spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Wojnar's Purple Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Wojnar's Purple Rhododendron is recommended for the following landscape applications;